EggPool/BismuthHowto/Install/Linux.md

 ## Pre-requisites

-Python3.5 or later is needed, as well as matching pip.
+Python3.6 or later is needed, as well as matching pip.
-For some recent node versions or branches, Python 3.6 may be needed.

 If you need to install a version above what your system ships with, it's recommended to use pyenv.
 https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get#865569